sandinmyjoints/requests-review/review.rst

 Think people have trouble communicating with each other?
 Try communicating with a machine.
 You have.
 You do.
 It gives you trouble.

+Reitz's slogan is "APIs for humans."
+This is an ambitious, worthwhile, and impossible goal.

-An important thread that runs throughout the short history of programming is the attempt make it easier for humans to tell computers what to do, but ultimately we still end up with rules written by humans for humans to read describing how computers will talk to other computers.
+A motivation that runs throughout the short history of programming is making it easier for humans to tell computers what to do, but ultimately we still end up with rules written by humans for humans to read describing how computers will talk to other computers.
 Then humans other than the ones who wrote those rules write programs to follow the rules, on the basis of promises that still more programmers are doing the same, in the hopes that all will be able to communicate to each other.

-When Facebook gets your Twitter feed, the two computers are communicating via an API that was understood by a human programmer who used that understanding to program the computers to talk to each other.
-And that doesn't even take into account the translations through the protocol and network stack, which is a whole other level of translation.
+When Facebook gets your Twitter feed, the two computers are communicating thanks to APIs that were understood by human programmers who used that understanding to program the computers to talk to each other.

-For example, one tiny part of the HTTP 1.1 specification, the spec that defines how computers talk to each other on the parts of the internet that you and I use daily, says:
+For example, one part of the HTTP 1.1 specification, the spec that defines how computers talk to each other on the parts of the internet that you and I use daily, says: